-st Includes revenue from leases and other transactions that we account for under separate guidance.
+(1) Includes revenue from leases and other transactions that we account for under separate guidance.

-The nature of the receivables related to revenue from contracts with customers and other revenue are substantially similar, given that they are generated from transactions with the same type of counterparties (e.g., separate fuel sales and storage lease with the same counterparty) and are entered into considering the same credit approval and monitoring procedures for all customers.
+The nature of the receivables related to revenue from contracts with customers and Other revenues (excluded from ASC 606) are substantially similar, as they are both generated from transactions with the same type of counterparties (e.g., separate fuel sales and storage lease with the same counterparty) and are entered into utilizing the same credit approval and monitoring procedures for all customers.
 As such, we believe the risk associated with the cash flows from the different types of receivables is not meaningful to separately disaggregate the accounts receivable balance presented on our Consolidated Balance Sheet.
-Furthermore, as of March 31, 2020 and December 31, 2019, the contract assets and contract liabilities recognized by the Company were not material.
+Furthermore, as of June 30, 2020 and December 31, 2019, the contract assets and contract liabilities recognized by the Company were not material.